Are there any penalties for driving without car insurance in California? If so, what are they? Read on to know more.

 What does California require?

 California mandates that all car owners carry minimum liability insurance.
 Without insurance, drivers are unable to register their cars annually and face severe penalties if they are found.
-If caught multiple times within a given period, the penalties and fines escalate.
+The penalties and fines escalate if caught multiple times within a given period.

 What are the penalties and fines for driving without auto insurance in California?
 Way.com is here to notify you.